fuadgs/Probability-Theory-and-Mathematical-Statistics-ICY0006/report.md

 ### Stage 2

 In order to make stock price prediction Open Price, Close Price, Low Price and Volume variables are used.
-In general following could be told
+In general following could be told based on figure below:

 ![Median, Mean, Minimal, Standard Deviation values](Images/777.png)

+As it is visible from table above the Mean openining is 70.83 whereas mean closing value is 70.85.
+In addition, the mean low and high values are 70.11 and 71.54 respectively.
+The maximum mean values are fluctiating between 1549 and 1600.